adrianostanley/wc-picturecoupon-plugin/README.md

 * Register all the improvements I'd do if I had the time to implement them.
 It's important to explain the reasons to the solution, but it's also very important to figure how they would be better in a real project.

-To achieve the plugin requirements based on my guidelines, I made use of basically six classes:
+To achieve the plugin requirements based on my guidelines, I made use of basically seven classes:

 * `WCPC_Loader` and `WCPC_Setup`: they fire up the plugin, by loading its classes, adding actions and filters as well as building the integration with WooCommerce.
 They're both singleton classes, although `WCPC_Setup` has a public constructor to allow WooCommerce to instantiate it (which is something I'd love to refactor if I had more time to find a more elegant solution).
+* `WCPC_Functions`: concentrates all the core functions of Picture Coupon plugin.
 * `WCPC_Uploader`: the uploader is a view component to upload, restore and remove profile pictures.
 This is basically the only class that prints HTML to public users.
 * `WCPC_Rest_API_Controller`: this is a simple class with two endpoints added via WordPress API functions.